 Follow your doctor's instructions about any restrictions on food, beverages, or activity.

 What other drugs will affect bleomycin?

-Other drugs may interact with bleomycin, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect bleomycin, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about bleomycin

 - Compare alternatives

 - Latest FDA alerts (1)

 - Side effects